morukele/Fuzzy-Logice-Based-Game/README.md

 The user also has the option of selecting between summation or max aggregator and also between a center of gravity or mean of maximum defuzzification.

+The Fuzzy Logic Engine code is found in FuzzyLogicGameEngine.py while the FuzzyLogicGamePlotCode.py file contains code that created a 3D plot of the overview of the system behaviour